SIST EN 1034-4:2022

 Safety of machinery - Safety requirements for the design and construction of paper making and finishing machines - Part 4: Pulpers and their loading facilities

-This European Standard applies to pulpers and their loading facilities intended for use in paper making and shall be used together with EN 1034-1:2000+A1:2009.
-It deals with all significant hazards, hazardous situations and hazard events relevant to pulpers and their loading facilities, when they are used as intended and under the conditions foreseen by the manufacturer (see clause 4).
+This document deals with all significant hazards, hazardous situations or hazardous events relevant to pulpers and their loading facilities, when they are used as intended and under conditions of misuse which are reasonably foreseeable by the manufacturer.

-This European Standard is not applicable to pulpers and their loading facilities that have been manufactured before the date of publication of this standard.
+This document does not apply to pulpers and their loading facilities that have been manufactured before the date of publication of this document.

 Sicherheit von Maschinen - Sicherheitstechnische Anforderungen an Konstruktion und Bau von Maschinen der Papierherstellung und Ausrüstung - Teil 4: Stofflöser und deren Beschickungseinrichtungen